 Can be used to override the default glob pattern for files that will be processed by the codemod.

-The applicability field is an object with from
+The applicability field is an object with

 and to